TheMuffinManRL/Holbertonschool-low_level_programming/more_functions_nested_loops/README.md

-6-print_line - prints a line the size of n 7-print_diagonal - prints a diagonal line the size of n 8-print_square - prints a square the size of size
+6-print_line - prints a line the size of n 7-print_diagonal - prints a diagonal line the size of n 8-print_square - prints a square the size of size 9-fizz_buzz - prints numbers 1-100 except for multiples of 3 and 5